This makes it onto the number one spot on our list for a good reason.

 The best real estate investors are avid researchers, podcast listeners and many of them will spend hours every day trawling through seemingly endless streams of information.

-Learning, can often feel like wasted time - however, if you are focused you can gain knowledge that will vastly improve your likelihood of success.
+Learning can often feel like wasted time - however, if you are focused you can gain knowledge that will vastly improve your likelihood of success.
 All the information is out there, you just have to find it.

 A few areas that many successful real estate entrepreneurs are always learning about include:

 This is a broad term - and what classifies as the best differs for everyone.
-For me I want a fairly hands-off approach with frequent but succinct reports so I can maintain a good oversight without getting mired in the day to day.
+For me, I want a fairly hands-off approach with frequent but succinct reports so I can maintain a good oversight without getting mired in the day to day.
 My main focus is normally on budgets and financing.
 Others get really involved in refurbs and then leave the finance side of stuff to their accountants.

-Whoever it is though, whether it’s an interior designer in charge of your refurbs, an accountant taking control of your taxes, or a handyman to manage maintenance of your properties; make sure they are the best you can get (this does not equate to the most expensive!).
+Whoever it is though, whether it’s an interior designer in charge of your refurbs, an accountant taking control of your taxes, or a handyman to manage the maintenance of your properties; make sure they are the best you can get (this does not equate to the most expensive!).

 Try the Landlord Studio App for an easy way to streamline your property management.

-Getting into the right habits will help you follow through and achieve your longer term goals.
+Getting into the right habits will help you follow through and achieve your longer-term goals.
 If you haven’t already you should set yourself goals that are specific and challenging yet achievable.
 This will help you keep sight of the bigger picture.